edgardomortiz/sam2consensus/README.md

 a separate SAM file just for the particular gene for verification purposes.

 ## Usage
-Simply specify the name of the SAM input file and optionally the consensus thresold in decimals:
+Simply specify the name of the SAM input file and optionally the consensus threshold in decimals:

 _Example 1:_ Using the default consensus threshold of 0.25:
 ```bash